Skip to main content

 Audible / ACX

 The largest audiobook retailer.
-ACX is Amazon's self-service platform for getting audiobooks onto Audible, Amazon, and iTunes.
+ACX is Amazon's self-service platform for getting human-narrated audiobooks onto Audible, Amazon, and iTunes.

 • Exclusive distribution: Higher royalty rate, but with a long exclusivity commitment